Big Game. Big Betting.

-The Superbowl is just around the corner.
+The NFL’s big game of the year is just around the corner.
 The media circus that surrounds America’s largest one-day sports event seems to grow larger each year.
 Companies will likely spend over 3 million dollars for a thirty second advertising spot.
-Everything is bigger when it comes to the Superbowl.
+Everything is bigger when it comes to the this game.
 More exposure, more money, and more gambling.

-In fact, the Superbowl is one of the most wagered upon sports event of the year.
+In fact, it is one of the most wagered upon sports event of the year.
 And for problem gamblers, the hoopla that surrounds February 5 is often a major distraction and potential disruption in the road to recovery.

-In the problem gambling community, the Super Bowl is called the Desperation Bowl as it is the last chance gamblers have in making back any money they lost throughout the season.
+In the problem gambling community, the big game is called the Desperation Bowl as it is the last chance gamblers have in making back any money they lost throughout the season.
 Gamblers will wager larger amounts of money on the game just to try to break even.

-Will any player break Super Bowl record of 414 passing yards?
+Will any player break the record of 414 passing yards?

-Will any player break Super Bowl record of 215 receiving yards?
+Will any player break the record of 215 receiving yards?

-Will any player break Super Bowl record of 204 rushing yards?
+Will any player break the record of 204 rushing yards?

-Will any player break Super Bowl record of 6 touchdown passes?
+Will any player break the record of 6 touchdown passes?

-Will any player break Super Bowl record of 13 receptions?
+Will any player break the record of 13 receptions?

-Anything that can be quantified as a statistic can be wagered on in the Superbowl, making this time of year extremely dangerous for people who struggle with a problem gambling.
-With the Superbowl comes a variety of bets designed to make even someone with little interest in gambling want to get in on the action.
+Anything that can be quantified as a statistic can be wagered on, making this time of year extremely dangerous for people who struggle with a problem gambling.
+With the big game comes a variety of bets designed to make even someone with little interest in gambling want to get in on the action.

 This time of year is particularly hard for people who are struggling with a gambling addiction, especially for people whose game of choice is sports betting.
-Whether it’s online, at the office, or doing something as simple as betting at your neighborhood Superbowl party, it seems like the opportunities to gamble on the Super Bowl are endless.
+Whether it’s online, at the office, or doing something as simple as betting at your neighborhood watch party, it seems like the opportunities to gamble on the big game are endless.

 The FCCG Gambling Helpline will be available and taking calls before, during, and after the big game.
 Should you feel that your gambling has become a problem, please give us a call.